Chiral Pseudo Spin Liquids in Moire Heterostructures: Frustrated Hubbard physics in twisted TMD bilayers

-The CSL arises when the (self-consistently determined) hopping matrix $\tilde{t}_{ij}$ generates topological Chern bands, which are fully filled by the spinons.
-The single occupancy constraint then gives the spinons anyonic character~\cite{Wen2007,Motrunich2006}.
-Despite being a potentially fragile phase at zero flux, we will show that magnetic fields strongly favor the formation of the CSL, see Fig.~\ref{fig:1} c) for a schematic phase diagram.
+This illustrates one of its key properties: a stable mean field solution for the chiral spin liquid exists, when the (self-consistently determined) hopping matrix $\tilde{t}_{ij}\sim \sum_\beta \langle f_{i,\beta} f^\dagger_{j,\beta}\rangle $ breaks time reversal symmetry and induces topological Chern bands.
+The ground state of the CSL can be thought of as a Chern insulator composed of spinons.
+Projecting out double occupancies to satisfy the single occupancy constraint then gives the spinons anyonic character~\cite{Wen2007,Motrunich2006}.
+Despite the fragility of the CSL at zero flux and the fact that a Mott state retains a nonzero (but small) fraction of double occupancies, we will show that magnetic fields strongly favor the formation of a quantum spin liquid, see Fig.~\ref{fig:1} c) for a schematic phase diagram.

+As a topologically ordered state, the CSL is robust to any small perturbation.
+We study the stability of the CSL to the most relevant subleading contributions to our model, including longer-range interactions, layer SU(2) symmetry breaking, and intersite ferromagnetic exchange interactions; see Sec.~\ref{Sec:robust}.
+For realistic estimates of these subleading contributions, we find that the CSL remains remarkably stable.
+This is a consequence of the explicit time-reversal symmetry breaking by the external magnetic field.

 While this discussion assumed strong magnetic fields to fully polarize the electronic spin, we point out that rich physics also arises when Zeeman splittings are small.
-Then, the system has additional (approximate) symmetries which have been proposed to give rise to more exotic SU(4) spin liquids~\cite{Vishwanath2021}.
+Then, the system has additional approximate symmetries which have been proposed to give rise to more exotic SU(4) spin liquids, while the 120 degree state is replaced by stripe order, plaquette order or SU(4) symmetry broken trimer states~\cite{Vishwanath2021,Keselman23}.
+This regime is highlighted in the bottom of Fig.~\ref{fig:1}c).
 How this and other phases interplay with the Hofstadter states is an interesting open question, which is beyond the scope of this work.

 Furthermore our discussion based on the effective spin model neglects higher order ring-exchange processes, which become increasingly important close to the Mott transition.
 In order to fully capture the properties of the system, we instead study the electronic Hamiltonian of Eq.~\ref{Eq:hamilt_fermions} directly, without projecting out the higher energy subspace~\citep{Moore2020}.
 In the following, we emphasize the rich physics of the model by studying a subset of phase transitions from Hofstadter states to the CSL.